F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

 #### Deleting this Solution using the AWS Console

-CloudFormation->Stacks
+1. Go to **CloudFormation > Stacks**

-  - Select Radio Button to highlight Parent Template
+2. Select Radio Button to highlight Parent Template

-    - Click "Delete" (Upper Right)
+3. Click "Delete" (upper right).

-      - At confirm pop up "Deleting this stack will delete all stack resources.
+4. At the confirm pop up "Deleting this stack will delete all stack resources.
 Resources will be deleted according to their DeletionPolicy.
-Learn more"
-      - Click "Delete Stack"
+Learn more", click "Delete Stack".

 #### Deleting this Solution using the AWS CLI